wangjie212/TSSOS/README.md

 @objective(model, Max, lower)
 optimize!(model)
 ```
-See the file example/sosprogram.jl for a more complicated example.
+Check out `example/sosprogram.jl` for a more complicated example.

 ## Compute a local solution
 It is possible to compute a local solution of the polynomial optimization problem in TSSOS by [Ipopt](https://github.com/jump-dev/Ipopt.jl):